 Worship in the throne room

-Worship in the throne room is the answer to the letters of the churches.
+Worship in the throne room is the answer to the issues laid out in the letters to the churches.
 Why and how is this the introduction to all the plagues that follow?

 The background and context

-The last verse before this chapter mentioned already the throne room of God, but there is further links to the first three chapters that addressing the situation of the church.
-There is the use of common phrases in both parts
+The verse at the end of the previous chapter has already mentioned the throne room of God, but there are further links to the first three chapters that address the situation of the church.
+Common phrases are used in both the letters and the section on the throne room.

 TopicLettersThrone room

-the seven spirits of Godin the address to Sardisas the description before the throne and as the description of the eyes of the lamb
+The seven spirits of GodIn the letter to SardisThe description of what is before the throne and the description of the eyes of the Lamb

-the saints white clothingwith the conquerors in Sardis and Jesus’ offer to Laodiceaas the suites of the 24 elders
+The saints white clothingConquerors clothes white clothing in Sardis, and Jesus’ offer to LaodiceaWhite clothing of the 24 elders

-saints seating on thronesfor the overcomers in Laodiceaas the 24 elders
+Saints seated on thronesPromise for the overcomers in LaodiceaSituation of the 24 elders

-image of an open doorin the reality in Philadelphia and the wish in Laodiceaas the introduction to the throne room
+Image of an open doorIn the reality in Philadelphia and in the wish of LaodiceaAs the introduction to the throne room

-voice like a trumpet with rapture in the spiritthe vision regarding the churchesstarts the vision here
+Voice like a trumpet with rapture in the SpiritStart of the vision regarding the churchesStart of the vision here in the throne room

-These relations should give a vision for the church regarding their spiritual reality but also to follow Christ’s example.
-The reality that is shows in this vision is part of the reality that the church should act upon.
+These relations provide the Church with a vision for their spiritual reality, and a vision of how to follow Christ’s example.
+The reality shown in this vision is part of the reality the church should act upon.

-Daniel 7 has a striking parallel to chapter 4 and 5 of the Revelation:
+Daniel 7 has a striking parallel to chapter 4 and 5 of the Book of Revelation:

 TopicDaniel 7Revelation 4-5